 (2) The person concerned may within one month of the decision having been announced object thereto to Circuit Council, which is obliged to hear him.
 The decision of Circuit Council shall be final.
 The objection does not suspend the expulsion.

-(3) A Congregational Councillor who has been expelled loses eligibility for the duration of one term of office.
+(3) A congregational councillor who has been expelled loses eligibility for the duration of one term of office.

 Section 28 Co-opting Members by Congregational Council

-(1) In the event of a Congregational Councillor being expelled in accordance with section 26 or 27 or where a councilor has died, Congregational Council shall be entitled to augment itself to fill the vacancy.
-This augmentation shall remain effective until a by-election for Congregational Councillors is held at the next General Meeting.
+(1) In the event of a congregational councillor being expelled in accordance with Section 26 or 27 or where a councillor has died, Congregational Council shall be entitled to augment itself to fill the vacancy.
+This augmentation shall remain effective until a by-election for congregational councillors is held at the next General Meeting.

-(2) Congregational Councillors who are co-opted in accordance with subsection 1 shall be inducted and committed in terms of the provisions of section 24.
+(2) Congregational councillors who are co-opted in accordance with Section 28 (1) shall be inducted and committed in terms of the provisions of Section 24.
 In exceptional cases the induction may take place during a meeting of the Congregational Council.

 Duties of Congregational Council